 Nova Scotia Community College

 All NSCC positions are advertised every Tuesday and Thursday.
-To learn more about our hiring process, please follow this link.
+To learn more about us and our hiring process, please follow this link.

 Are you interested?

 You will change lives.
 You will join committed individuals as we work to build Nova Scotia's economy and improve quality of life through education and innovation.
 As an NSCC employee, you will be part of that change.